Play kitchens are the ultimate holiday kid gift, especially if you stock them with cool play food and pretend dishes.

 Kids love this kind of stuff.
 I’m sure you can think of lots more.
 Just be sure to use common sense.
-If you have a little one, don’t buy any small choking hazard items and stay away from anything too messy.
+If you have a little one, don’t buy any small choking hazard items.
 Remember to also save stuff like old egg cartons and smaller cereal boxes – both look great in play kitchens.

 Pretend food you and your kids can make:

 Felt is another excellent eco-friendly medium with which you can make every food item under the sun.
 It can be overwhelming to get started, so you can browse some pattern shops for ideas, or just gather inspiration to create your own food items.
-Good links for ideas include…
+Check out the following links for ideas.

 - Tea Set Felt Food PDF Pattern– Tray, Teapot, Teacup, Saucers, Sugar Cubes, Lemon Slices, Tea Bag, Napkins.
 PLUS a huge array of other felt food pattern goodies.